Are Online Casinos Legal?

 The Alderney Gambling Control CommissionThe Alderney Gambling Control Commission, or AGCC, is an independent gambling regulatory body which was founded in May 2000.
 The AGCC is among the strictest regulators in the industry, ensuring all its licensees adhere to the highest standards possible.
 The Commission is based in Alderney which is one of the self-governing British Channel Islands, highly regarded for being a leading finance centre.

-Online casinos which carry the seal of approval of the AGCC, are expected to undergo rigorous software testing on a regular basis and publish information regarding their games’ Return to Player percentages.
+Online casinos which carry the seal of approval of the AGCC are expected to undergo rigorous software testing on a regular basis and publish information regarding their games’ Return to Player percentages.
 In addition, Alderney licensees are required to set strict limits in regard to the maximum amounts their players are allowed to deposit into their online casino accounts.
 Should a player request an increase of the original deposit limit, the request may (or may not) be approved within a seven-day period.
-The AGCC has issued licenses to as many as thirty online gambling operators, all of which target predominantly the UK market.
+The AGCC has issued licences to as many as thirty online gambling operators, all of which target predominantly the UK market.

 The Malta Gaming Authority

 The Malta Gaming AuthorityThe Malta Gaming Authority (MGA) is based on the small Mediterranean island of Malta, which is part of the European Union and is located right next to Sicily.
-The MGA has been issuing online casino licenses since the year of 2000 and currently has a long list of over 300 licensees.
+The MGA has been issuing online casino licences since the year 2000 and currently has a long list of over 300 licensees.

 The Gibraltar Gambling Commission